-ALPHA (Autonomous Learner Program for the Highly Able) is a program in the Cedar Falls Elementary Schools designed for 5th and 6th grade students with high academic ability.
-Students meet with a GT teacher in a pull-out program, two hours per week.
-The curriculum is designed to help the student develop the skills and background to become a self-directed learner.
+ELP (Extended Learning Program) is a program in the Cedar Falls Elementary Schools designed for 5th and 6th grade students with high academic ability.
+Students meet with a GT teacher to help the student develop the skills and background to become a self-directed learner.

-ALPHA students are selected from a Talent Pool of potential students which includes students who have been nominated by referral from school personnel, parent and peer nominations and standardized test data.
+ELP students are selected from a Talent Pool of potential students which includes students who have been nominated by referral from school personnel, parent and peer nominations and standardized test data.
 The selection process involves the GT teacher, classroom teachers and the building principal.
-Interviews with potential ALPHA students are a part of this process.
+Interviews with potential ELP students are a part of this process.
 The needs of the student for a differentiated curriculum are also considered.
 Participating students are evaluated periodically to determine if the program is appropriate for the child's needs and if the child is functioning within the guidelines of the program.
 Parent nomination forms are available upon request.
+Testing is done toward the end of the school year.